verygoodsecurity/vgs-collect-ios/demoapp/demoapp/UseCases/MultiplexingSetup/Readme.md

 1. Follow the instructions and install [Multiplexing](https://github.com/verygoodsecurity/multiplexing/blob/master/integration/README.md) app.

-2. Change `vaultId` to your vault id in `AppCollectorConfiguration` associated with Multiplexing setup.
+2. In `DemoApp`,  change `vaultId` to your vault id in `AppCollectorConfiguration` associated with Multiplexing setup.

 3. Run `DemoApp` and select `Collect Card for Multiplexing`.